resource-watch/slate/source/includes/api/_dataset.md

 ------------- | ---------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-name          | Allow us to filter by name                                                   | any valid text type          | Allow us to distinguish between tabular and raster datasets                  | `raster` or `tabular` app           | Aplications to which this dataset is being used                              | Available Aplications like: `["data4sdgs","gfw","rw","aqueduct","prep","forest-atlas","gfw-climate","aqueduct-water-risk","test","gfw-pro","globalforestwatch", "ghg-gdp"]` connectorType |                                                                              | `rest` or `document` provider      | Dataset provider this include inner connectors and 3rd party ones            | [A valid dataset provider](##supported-dataset-sources) userId        | the user who registered the dataset                                          | valid id status        | the internal dataset status at connection time                               | `pending`, `saved` or `failed` published     |                                                                              | `true`or `false` env           | If the dataset is in preproduction envirenment or in production one          | `production`or `preproduction` overwritted   | If the data can be overwritten (only for being able to make dataset updates) | `true`or `false` verify        | If this dataset contains data that is verified using blockchain              | `true`or `false` protected     | If it's a protected layer                                                    | `true`or `false` geoInfo       | If it contains intersectable geographical info                               | `true`or `false`
+name          | Allow us to filter by name                                                   | any valid text type          | Allow us to distinguish between tabular and raster datasets                  | `raster` or `tabular` app           | Applications to which this dataset is being used                              | Available applications like: `["data4sdgs","gfw","rw","aqueduct","prep","forest-atlas","gfw-climate","aqueduct-water-risk","test","gfw-pro","globalforestwatch", "ghg-gdp"]` connectorType |                                                                              | `rest` or `document` provider      | Dataset provider this include inner connectors and 3rd party ones            | [A valid dataset provider](##supported-dataset-sources) userId        | the user who registered the dataset                                          | valid id status        | the internal dataset status at connection time                               | `pending`, `saved` or `failed` published     |                                                                              | `true`or `false` env           | If the dataset is in preproduction environment or in production one          | `production`or `preproduction` overwritted   | If the data can be overwritten (only for being able to make dataset updates) | `true`or `false` verify        | If this dataset contains data that is verified using blockchain              | `true`or `false` protected     | If it's a protected layer                                                    | `true`or `false` geoInfo       | If it contains interceptable geographical info                               | `true`or `false`

 > Filtering datasets